ShivanshVikramSingh/ShivanshVikramSingh/README.md

 - 👋 Hi, I’m @ShivanshVikramSingh
 - 👀 I’m interested in coding, exploring and playing.
-- 🌱 I’m currently learning c++.
+- 🌱 I’m currently learning c++ and persuing B.Tech with IT in IIIT Bhopal.
-- 💞️ I’m looking to collaborate on YouTube.
+- 💞️ I’m looking for internship.
 - 📫 You can reach me at shivanshvikramsingh764@gmail.com

 <!---